WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 memory, thus we can ensure that `_isKVOA` is just a method returns boolean value.
-Obviously, we can infer that `_isKVOA` indicates whether this class is a KVO generated class (Though we don't know what the trailing `A` extacly means to be).
+Obviously, we can infer that `_isKVOA` indicates whether this class is a KVO generated class (Though we don't know what the trailing `A` extactly means to be).

 ### Our System

 Our system is not quit different from KVO.

 First, our goal is to design a system offers "general" aspect support to aspect-oriented programming, which means you can inject custom implementation to any objects and any methods.
-This leads that creating one class to umbrella all the changes done to the injected objects of one class is no longer capcable.
+This leads that creating one class to umbrella all the changes done to the injected objects of one class is no longer capable.

-Second, we want a nominal appraoch instead of a non-nominal, or say anonymous appraoch to make such an injection.
+Second, we want a nominal approach instead of a non-nominal, or say anonymous approach to make such an injection.
 Giving something a name makes us to draw the boundary of responsibilities of the thing, and the boundaries of responsibilities are the foundation of clean software architecture.